 Originally set up by the United Nations, the PRI develops and implements global principles for the incorporation of ESG issues into investment analysis and decision-making.

-You can find out more about the Principles and the implementation process at unpri.org
+You can find out more about the Principles and the implementation process - including full assessment methodology and our transparency report - at unpri.org

 The Australian Council of Superannuation Investors